-Section 5.12. - Delivery of office.
+Section 5.12.
+Delivery of office.

-Whenever any officer or employee shall cease to hold such office or employment, for any reason whatsoever, he-the officer or employee shall, within five (5) days or sooner, on demand, deliver to his or her successor in office, or to his or her superior, all the books, papers, moneys and effects in his or her custody as such officer or employee.
+Whenever any officer or employee shall cease to hold such office or employment, for any reason whatsoever, he shall, within five (5) days or sooner, on demand, deliver to his successor in office, or to his superior, all the books, papers, moneys and effects in his custody as such officer or employee.
 Any officer violating this provision may be proceeded against in the same manner as public officers generally, for a like offense under statute.
 Any employee found guilty of violating this provision by a court of competent jurisdiction may be punished by a fine of not to exceed Five Hundred (\$500) Dollars or imprisonment for not more than ninety (90) days, or both, in the discretion of the Court.

-CHAPTER 6. - COUNCIL PROCEDURES
+CHAPTER 6.
+COUNCIL PROCEDURES